freeCodeCamp/freeCodeCamp/README.md

 `cluster_app.js` allows you to take advantage of this feature by forking a process of `app.js` for each CPU detected.
 For the majority of applications serving HTTP requests, this is a resounding boon.
 However, the cluster module is still in experimental stage, therefore it should only be used after understanding its purpose and behavior.
 To use it, simply run `node cluster_app.js`. **Its use is entirely optional and `app.js` is not tied in any way to it**.
-As a reminder, if you plan to use `cluster_app.js` instead of `app.js`, be sure to indicate that in `Procfile` if you are deploying your app to Heroku.
+As a reminder, if you plan to use `cluster_app.js` instead of `app.js`, be sure to indicate that in `package.json` when you are ready to deploy your app.

 ### What is this Rails 3.1-style asset pipeline that you mentioned in Features?
 This is how you typically define static files inside HTML, Jade or any template for that matter: